Five Lesson Plans for Easter:

 Just Add the Eggs!

-Looking for a teaching theme with which to welcome spring?
-We have "eggs-actly" what you're looking for!
+Looking for a teaching theme to welcome spring?
 Toss eggs into the curriculum mix.
-Eggs can be used to teach skills in math, geography, and science.
-And don't forget to create "eggs-quisite" art!
+Eggs can be used to teach skills in math, geography, science and art.
 Included: Five lessons.

 Did you know that the average American consumes more than 20 dozen eggs a year?
 (That figure is down from more than 400 eggs a year in 1945!)
 Did you know that U.S. farms produced more than 73 billion eggs last year?
 Do you know which five states produce the most eggs?
 You can learn those facts and more on the U.S. Egg Industry Fact Sheet from the American Egg Board.